Project Contact: Greg Blue

 The current Builders Lien Act was passed in 1997.
 It introduced changes that were generally seen as improvements over the previous legislation.
 Since then, however, the construction and development industries have continued to evolve.
 In addition, important appellate decisions have interpreted the legislation in ways surprising to many veteran practitioners.

-With the encouragement of the Ministry of Justice and Attorney General, the British Columbia Law Institute is undertaking a major law reform project on the Builders Lien Act and will initiate a comprehensive review and overhaul of the Builders Lien Act, carried out with the aid of an expert volunteer Project Committee.
+With the encouragement of the Ministry of Justice and Attorney General, the British Columbia Law Institute undertook a major law reform project on the Builders Lien Act.
+This project was a comprehensive review and overhaul of the Act carried out with the aid of an expert volunteer Project Committee.
+The project was completed with the issuance of the Report on the Builders Lien Act in July 2020.

 Consultation